 To support your child with anxieties about school please see the message from our ELSA in the video below.

-Lots of new resources are now available to help support parents/carers at home at this difficult time.
-Please find below some which you may find useful whilst your child is at home.
+There are many resources available to help support you child's mental health and emotional wellbeing at home.
+Please find below resources which you may find useful whilst your child is at home.

 What to do if your child falls ill or is injured during the pandemic.